 In 1963, the Los Angeles Metropolitan Transit Authority purchased the remaining streetcar lines and replaced them all with diesel buses.
 The end of the 20th century, however, saw the reemergence of the Los Angeles Metro system, with the introduction of the Blue Line light rail system in 1990.
 The Gold Line began service in Highland Park and its surrounding neighborhoods in 2003.

 Above, Arthur Snyder, former city councilman for Highland Park and other Northeast communities, describes propaganda on trolley accidents to encourage car use.
+Below, a slideshow of historical images depict the systematic dismantling of the streetcar system.

 - A Los Angeles Primer